ooni/probe-cli/docs/design/dd-007-throttling.md

 it would become possible to
 run custom `urlgetter` experiments where we use possibly offending and possibly not offending SNIs with target addresses and possibly-unrelated addresses, thus giving us a chance to narrow down the cause of throttling to, say, the SNI being used.
+This kind of A/B experiments would basically replicate the functionality of [the prototype that we originally wrote to investigate throttling](https://github.com/ooni/probe-cli/pull/684).

 Throttling could be caused by policers and shapers as well as by forcing specific users to pass through a congested path.
 When policers and shapers are used, we